aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 It's important to note when and perhaps more importantly when not to use AVD.

 AVD is designed to generate and deploy complete configuration files in a manner where the network device's running-configuration is completely replaced.
-As such, caution should be exercised when running AVD against an existing manually-configured network.
+As such, caution should be exercised when running AVD against an existing manually configured network.
 Various approaches can be taken under such circumstances:

 - Compare AVD-generated configurations against device running-configurations; make changes to the AVD input data and iterate until the configurations are functionally equivalent.
-- Use AVD to generate partial configurations that can be applied to devices in such a way that they will not destroy existing manual configuration.
+- Use AVD to generate partial configurations that can be applied to devices in such a way that won't destroy existing manual configuration.
 - Use AVD to generate configurations part-based on automation, part-based on manual configuration included into AVD using AVD's
   `structured_configuration`, `raw_eos_cli` or `custom_template` facilities.